 Before embarking on this hike, make sure you've fully acclimatized to the altitude by spending a few days in Mexico City or other parts of the region.
 Once you've become accustomed to the thinner air, it is easy enough to complete the trek in a single day, as the starting point is just 1600 feet below the summit and requires about two hours to make the ascent.
 Be sure to bring a warm jacket with you when you set out, as temperatures can get quite chilly near the top,... which is almost always covered in snow.Continue to 5 of 6 below.

 Cumbres Del Ajusco National Park

 The Cumbres Del Ajusco National Park is another easily accessible destination that has a lot to offer hikers.
-The park has a network of trails that criss-cross the region, cutting distinct paths through the pine forests that cover the lower sections of the park.
+The park has a network of trails that criss-cross the region, cutting distinct paths through the pine forests that cover much of the area.
 But experienced hikers will want to head to the summit of Cerro Ajusco itself, a towering peak that sits 12,894-feet above sea level.
-There are several routes to the top ranging from moderately challenging to difficult, but each is easy to follow and has its own rewards.
+There are several routes to the top ranging from moderately challenging to very difficult, but each is clearly marked, easy to follow, and offers its own rewards.

 The summit trails tend to be fairly quiet and peaceful, which can be a welcome respite from the hustle and bustle of Mexico City.
-Take your time on the way up, enjoy the views, and soak up the solitude.
+Take your time on the way up, enjoy the views, and soak up the solitude long the way.